Gonzy94/HW_week09/README.md

 - [Acknowledgments](#Acknowledgments)

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+You must install Node on you local machine with the inquirer package in order to get the generator up and running

 ## Video link